FDio/csit/docs/report/vpp_performance_tests/mdr_search.rst

        transmit rate had the loss lower or equal to PLR, then the new transmit rate is PDR upper_bound increased by two PDR interval widths.
-   - Else, *if* NDR (or PDR) interval does not meet the current phase width goal, prepare for internal search.
-The new transmit rate is (lower bound + upper bound) / 2.
+   - If interval width is higher than the current phase goal:

-     It does not matter much which interval is investigated first.
+     - Else, *if* NDR interval does not meet the current phase width goal, prepare for internal search.
+The new transmit rate is (NDR lower bound + NDR upper bound) / 2.
-     The current implementation starts with NDR, unless PDR interval is wider (but always preferring NDR is slightly better).
+     - Else, *if* PDR interval does not meet the current phase width goal, prepare for internal search.
+The new transmit rate is (PDR lower bound + PDR upper bound) / 2.
    - Else, *if* some bound has still only been measured at a lower duration, prepare to re-measure at the current duration (and the same transmit rate).
      The order of priorities is: